gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## What is Gridcoin Classic

 Gridcoin Classic was the first iteration of Gridcoin.
-Gridcoin classic is no longer used and all coins where converted to Gridcoin Research coins via Proof of Burn.
-The Burn process ended April 20, 2015.
+Gridcoin classic is no longer used and all coins were converted to Gridcoin Research coins via Proof of Burn.
+The Burn process ended on April 20, 2015.
 If you missed the Burn deadline, your coins are now in the possession of the Gridcoin Foundation and can no longer be claimed.